Razón de Sobra

-Razón de Sobra (Eng.: With a Lot of Reason) is the sixth studio album released by Marco Antonio Solís on November 2, 2004.
+Razón de Sobra (English: With a Lot of Reason) is the sixth studio album recorded by Mexican singer-songwriter Marco Antonio Solís.
+It was released by Fonovisa Records on November 2, 2004 (see 2004 in music).
 This album became his fifth number-one set on the Billboard Top Latin Albums.
-It was released in a standard CD presentation and in a CD/DVD combo, including the music video for the single "Mi Mayor Sacrificio" and bonus materials.
+It was released in a standard CD presentation and in a CD/DVD combo, including the music video for the lead single "Mi Mayor Sacrificio" and bonus materials.
 The album earned a Latin Grammy Award nomination for Best Male Pop Vocal Album.
 The album sold 75,000 copies in its first day of release.